wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Upgrade Notice ==

-= vCita Contact Form Version 3.2 =
+= vCita Contact Form Version 3.8.0 =
- * Adjustments to WordPress "Parker" version 3.8
-= Contact Form plugin by vCita Version 3.3.0 =
- * Announcing LiveSite - designed specifically for small businesses, and makes your WordPress website more effective in generating new business and helps you deliver amazing service.
- * LiveSite provides your clients a personalized experience when they visit your website - transforming your website into a self-service client portal.
+New design for the email notifications sent from vCita to you & your clients